It’s important to have a thorough understanding of your medications.

 Your child may need some medication every day and other medicine only when symptoms arise.
 Ask your child’s doctor to explain what medication is used when and how to properly use an inhaler or nebulizer.
 Call the American Lung Association’s Lung HelpLine at 1-800-548-8252 to ask a medical professional your asthma questions.
 The HelpLine can also refer you to a local chapter for asthma education.

-In 2014, the new health care law will change the way Americans can get health coverage.
-Learn about what you should know.
+The new health care law has changed the way Americans can get health care.